ChenLiu-1996/starter-hugo-academic/content/publication/pub_2023_courseProj1/index.md

 ---
-title: "A Technical Deep Dive into Drag Your GAN (DragGAN)"
+title: "Cell Segmentation Benchmark: Final Report for CPSC 437/537 Introduction to Database Systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Danqi Liao
+- Shuangge Wang

 # Author notes (optional)
-# author_notes:
+author_notes:
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2023-05-30T00:00:00Z"
+date: "2023-12-09T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2022-01-01T00:00:00Z"